CITF-Malaysia/citf-public/vaccination/README.md

 7) `dose2_cumul` = sum of `dose2_daily` for all T <= `date`
 8) `total_cumul` = `dose1_cumul` + `dose2_cumul`

 **Note:** There may be occassional backseries revisions causing vaccination counts to marginally increase (never decrease) if more data is reported for dates already contained within the datasets.
-This is especially due to outreach efforts and/or vaccination in areas with poor internet access, which necessitates offline documentation of vaccinations delivered.
+This is especially due to outreach efforts and/or vaccination in areas with poor internet access, which necessitates offline documentation that may only be consolidated after the initial daily report is extracted.